15 Tips on How to Draft Under the Influence

 No time limit can be good if a guy gets drafted right before you pick and you need to gather your thoughts and find another option.
 The bad part is there are owners who take full advantage of this, and after 20-some years, I know who these guys are in my leagues.
 I usually use this opportunity to hit the bathroom, but all too often they are still on the clock by the time I’m done, staring into their magazine.
 That’s the beauty of our draft software, it’s up-to-date and all your options are right in front of you.
 Either way, don’t take long to pick.
 Have a few options in mind before your pick that you’ll be perfectly happy with.
 It’s just common sense.

 Knowing when you’re up is the first lesson in Drafting 101.
 At drunken, live drafts it takes a few rounds to get used to who you follow in snake drafts.
 Then after a few rounds, it runs pretty smooth only to come crashing down in the extremely-drunk, later rounds.
-Again, Draft Analyzer will prevent you from forgetting when you’re up to pick as long as you’re keeping track.
+Again, Draft Hero will prevent you from forgetting when you’re up to pick as long as you’re keeping track.
 Learn to know who is sandwiched around you during the draft.

 11. Clean Up